 Transactions (HSANEHSL) will probably rise to about 5 million this year from 4.3 million in 2011, Peltier, chief executive officer of Berkshire’s HomeServices of America Inc., said yesterday in an interview.
 Existing-home sales will get a boost from lenders like JPMorgan Chase & Co. and Bank of America Corp.
-(BAC), which in February resolved claims of abusive foreclosure practices brought by states and the federal government, he said.
+(BAC:US), which in February resolved claims of abusive foreclosure practices brought by states and the federal government, he said.

 “The banks still have very large numbers of distressed or foreclosed real estate inventory,” Peltier said.
 “They are now going to be making those properties available, and given the low inventories across markets, it’s probably a good time to be selling.”

 Bank of America and New York-based JPMorgan were among five banks that agreed to pay $25 billion to end probes by state and federal authorities.
 The deal should lead to an increase in foreclosure filings, which fell in the first quarter to the lowest in more than four years, according to Irvine, California- based data firm, RealtyTrac Inc.

 Berkshire, led by Chairman and CEO Warren Buffett, is adding to housing-related businesses as the company prepares for an eventual end to the slump.
 Minneapolis-based HomeServices agreed in the last two months to buy brokerages in Connecticut, Oregon and the state of Washington.
 Peltier said he will seek further deals and plans to enter the Northern California market within two years.

 “It’s good timing because the market is, as we said, finally starting to show a pulse,” Peltier said.

 Competitive bidding, which has been largely missing from most parts of the U.S. residential market, is prevalent from Seattle and Silicon Valley to Miami and Washington D.C. where the supply of homes listed for sale has shrunk.
 The inventory of homes is close to a six-year low.